GitFlaviobc/Push_Swap/README.md

 ```bash
 make fclean
 ```
- - to delete all files and recreate the client and server
+ - to delete all files and recreate the push_swap
 ```bash
 make re
 ```